 Frequently asked questions about the Show

 We operate a strict no dogs policy at Balmoral Show with the exception of those taking part in displays or assistance dogs.
-Visitors with dogs will not be able to enter the Show, so be kind to your dog and leave it at home.
+Visitors with dogs will not be able to enter the Show.
 Dogs are not permitted to remain in cars in the car parks due to the risk of heat exhaustion.

 Disabled parking is available for people in possession of a blue badge, this is on a first come first served basis.
 There are disabled access toilets across the site.
-This year the Show will also be providing a disabled changing unit which will comprise a bed and hoist, this will be located between the Child Welfare unit and Fair Price Mobility unit at the Main Public Entrance 1.
+This year the Show will also be providing a high dependency changing unit.
+The H.D.U incorporates many facilities for the disabled including a fully automatic tracking hoist, height-adjustable changing couch, support hand rails for ease of movement, and emergency call alarm.
+There is more than adequate space in the changing area for the disabled person and up to two carers.
+A centrally placed toilet with room either side for the carers, and a curtain to allow the disabled person and carer some privacy.
+This will be located between the Welfare unit and Fair Price Mobility unit at the Main Public Entrance 1.

 To hire a mobility scooter for the Show contact Fair Price Mobility on 07850175620